Tests for Prostate Cancer

 This treatment is ideal for people with one or two low-grade tumors that are at low risk for growing or spreading.
 It targets a section of the prostate gland and kills the cancer with intense heat, cold, or electrical pulses while leaving healthy tissue intact.
 This treatment can minimize impacts to sexual and urinary function.

-Radiation therapy is an option for people with small, early-stage prostate cancer who want to avoid surgery.
-Highly focused radiation therapy uses advanced imaging technology that focuses radiation beams directly onto your tumor.
-In advanced cases, radiation reduces tumor size or relieves symptoms.
-We use 3D conformal radiation therapy and intensity modulated radiation therapy (IMRT).
+Radiation therapy is an equally effective option for people who want to avoid surgery or where surgery may not be possible.
+Modern radiation therapy uses advanced imaging technology that focuses radiation beams directly onto your prostate.
+In cases where prostate cancer is more advanced , radiation can be used to reduce tumor size or relieve symptoms.
+All prostate radiation treatments are with intensity modulated radiation therapy -- IMRT -- which reduces radiation exposure to nearby healthy tissues and decreases the risk of side effects.

 Chemotherapy

 This treatment kills or slows the growth of cancers too advanced for treatment with surgery or radiation therapy alone.
-Chemotherapy may also be used to help relieve symptoms.
+Chemotherapy works quickly and may also be used to help relieve your symptoms.

 Leaders in Diagnosing and Treating Prostate Cancer